The Hague's working method applied to an educational complex

 Interior of the Hague University

 The Hague University holds nearly 26.000 students, distributed across locations in the Hague, Delft and Zoetermeer.
-In 1996, the head office, a 93.000 m2 complex, was built at the Johanna Westerdijkplein, near Holland Spoor Railway Station in The Hague.
+In 1996, the head office, a 93.000 m2 complex, was built by Atelier PRO at the Johanna Westerdijkplein, near Holland Spoor Railway Station in The Hague.
 Because of the annually increasing number of students, this location suffered from a structural lack of space, on top of the fact that the size of the available work areas was not in line with the occupancy.
 In addition, the Hague University needed different spaces where education could be structured in a more varied way, and a learning environment which stimulates as well as welcomes interdisciplinary collaboration.
 Also, the various faculties wanted to be able to present themselves in their own specific atmosphere and to show their close relationship to the professional practice.

 THE NEW WORLD OF WORK & LEARNING REFLECTED IN THE INTERIOR